keithalewis/math/prob.md

 This is the definition of an equivalence relation.
 It is the mathematical way of saying two things are the "same" even if they are not equal.

+An _algebra_ of sets on $\Omega$ is a collection of subsets of $\Omega$ that contains the empty set and is closed under complement and finite union.
+Closure under complements imples $\Omega$ belongs to the algebra and De Morgan's Laws imply it is also close under finite intersection.

+An element $A\subseteq S$ is an _atom_ of the algebra if $B\subseteq A$ and
+$B$ in the algebra imply $B$ is either the empty set or equals $A$.

+__Exercise__. _If an algebra is finite its atoms form a partition and the smallest algebra containing the partition is equal to the algebra_.

+A function is _measurable_ with respect to an algebra if the preimage of every interval belongs to the algebra.

+__Exercise__. _If an algebra is finite then a function is measurable if and only if it is constant on atoms_.

+In this case, it is a function on the atoms of the algebra.

 ## Random Variable